saran035/ebayMobileFramework/README.md

-For any help/queries on this framework.
-Please feel free to drop an email @ saravana260890@gmail.com If you find it helpful, **share** with your network and **star** the repository :)
-Cheers!

-# Mobile automation testing framework (Android and iOS) - supports both cucumber and testng tests

 *Single code base framework to test android and iOS app using appium.
 It is a boilerplate code.
 Clone it and you are good to go!*